ravindranantony/ppchennai/README.md

 Task 4: Create a Website using Canva and Publish It, could be your profile or any sample website

-Task 5: Create Google Analycis account and add the code into your Wordpress Blog
+Task 5: Create Google Analytics account and add the code into your Wordpress Blog

 Task 6: Join and Collabare in a Figma Design Project

-Task 7: Create a Collabarative Software Requirement Specification Document for a Client
+Task 7: Create a Collaborative Software Requirement Specification Document for a Client

-Task 8: Create your own github project and collabarate with others to update the project
+Task 8: Create your own github project and collaborate with others to update the project

-Task 9: Create firecracker CSS Animaton (you must commit it with your git issue ID)
+Task 9: Create firecracker CSS Animation (you must commit it with your git issue ID)

-Task 10: Create A 2024 NEW YEAR countdown landing page and add animations such as firecrakers
+Task 10: Create A 2024 NEW YEAR countdown landing page and add animations such as firecrackers

 Task 11: AI Based Travel Application using Altogic Backend, and Open AI Turbo API connected via React, VSCode used.

-#Final Assessment : Resume, Coverletter, LinkedIn and Prepare for the Internship Interview
+#Final Assessment: Resume, Coverletter, LinkedIn and Prepare for the Internship Interview